Banner

 Your vision may be at risk depending on how you apply your makeup.

-1. Irritation – Products like powdered foundation and glittery eye shadow can disrupt the production of tear film in your eyes, causing dryness, inflammation, and other forms of irritation.
+1. Irritation: Products like powdered foundation and glittery eye shadow can disrupt tear film production, causing dryness and irritation.

-2. Allergic Reactions – Sensitivity to certain chemicals, especially around your sensory organs, can lead to symptoms such as watery eyes, redness, itchiness, and swelling.
+2. Allergic Reactions: Sensitivity to chemicals can result in watery eyes, redness, itchiness, and swelling.

-• Avoid using sharp instruments near your eyes.
+• Be cautious with sharp instruments near your eyes.

-• Avoid products that contain small particles like glitter.
+• Steer clear of products with small particles like glitter.

 • Replace mascara every three months.